awsdocs/amazon-ec2-user-guide-windows/doc_source/nvme-ebs-volumes.md

 Some of these instance types also support NVMe instance store volumes\.
 For more information, see [NVMe SSD Volumes](ssd-instance-store.md#nvme-ssd-volumes)\.

 ## Identifying the EBS Device<a name="identify-nvme-ebs-device"></a>

+NVMe drivers typically discover attached devices by scanning the PCI bus during instance boot and create device nodes based on the order in which the devices respond\.
+This differs from the block\-device mapping that is performed during `RunInstances` or `AttachVolume` API call\.
+In Linux, NVMe devices names follow the pattern: `/dev/nvme<x>n<y>`, where `x` is the enumeration order, and, for EBS, `y` is 1\.
+Devices may respond to discovery in a different order in subsequent instance starts, causing the device name to change\.

+We recommend that you track your EBS volumes with one of the following stable identifiers:
++ For Nitro\-based instances, the block device mappings that are specified in the Amazon EC2 console when you are attaching an EBS volume or during `AttachVolume` or `RunInstances` API calls are captured in the vendor\-specific data field of the NVMe controller identification\.
+Amazon Linux AMIs later than version 2017\.09\.01 provide a `udev` rule that reads this data and creates a symbolic link to the block\-device mapping\.
++ NVMe\-attached EBS volumes have the EBS volume ID set as the serial number in the device identification\.
++ When a device is formatted, a UUID is generated that persists for the life of the filesystem\.
+A device label can be specified at the same time\.
+For more information, see [Making an Amazon EBS Volume Available for Use on Linux](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-using-volumes.html) and [Booting from the Wrong Volume](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-booting-from-wrong-volume.html)\.

 You can use the [Get\-Disk](https://docs.microsoft.com/en-us/powershell/module/storage/get-disk) command to map Windows disk numbers to EBS volume IDs\.